 Moving within Europe?

-As far as non-EU countries are concerned, Poland concluded bilateral social security agreements with: Bosnia and Herzegovina, Macedonia, Moldova, Serbia, Montenegro, Ukraine, United States of America, Canada, South Korea and Australia.
+As far as non-EU countries are concerned, Poland concluded bilateral social security agreements with: Bosnia and Herzegovina, Macedonia, Moldova, Serbia, Montenegro, Ukraine, United States of America, Canada, Republic of Korea and Australia.
 The aim of such an agreement is to avoid paying double contributions to social security schemes (in your home country and in Poland) and to settle the transfer of the paid contributions.
 Even though the general rule (the principle of territoriality) indicates that the obligation of social security arises in the country where the employment takes place, always pay attention to certain exceptions resulting from the bilateral international agreements.

 In other cases, foreigners employed in Poland have to pay full social security contributions in Poland according to the national rules.
 All the paid contributions "stay" in Poland and cannot be transferred to your home country or withdrawn from the Social Security Institution after you finish employment in Poland.